YUu-8/ML-Analysis-of-F1-Fastest-Lap-Circuits/README.md

 ## 📂 Repository Structure & Guide

 This repository contains the full data pipeline.
-Here is how the code is organized:
+Here is the technical breakdown of the modules:

 ### 1. Main Execution
 * `Optimization_and_Comparison.py`: **(Entry Point)** The primary script.
 It loads the final processed data, runs the GridSearch for model optimization (Linear, RF, XGBoost), and generates the final metrics.

-### 2. Engineering & Fixes (Critical Modules)
+### 2. Core Engineering Modules
-* **`fix/`**: **(Key Technical Module)**
+* **`fix/`**: **(Data Unification Engine)**
-    * This directory contains the specific scripts used to resolve **OS Compatibility issues** (Windows vs. Linux pathing) and initial data alignment errors.
+    * **Crucial Module:** This directory contains the heavy-lifting code for **unifying our hybrid data sources**.
-    * It serves as the "sandbox" where we engineered the solutions for cross-platform stability before integrating them into the main pipeline.
+    * It implements the logic to merge the structured Kaggle dataset with high-frequency FastF1 telemetry.
+    * It handles the complex tasks of timestamp synchronization, data cleaning, and resolving OS-path compatibility issues.
 * `Data_Merge/`:
-    * Contains the logic for the **Hybrid Data Strategy**.
-It handles the synchronization of Kaggle CSV data with FastF1 API telemetry.
+    * Helper scripts for organizing file locations and managing the directory structure for the merged datasets.

 ### 3. Data & Artifacts
 * `Belgium/`, `Hungary/`, `Netherlands/`: Specific data containers for each Grand Prix.